Alright, so you’ve heard the term “mastermind” before. But you’re not entirely sure what it’s all about.

 Some masterminds take place entirely online, some happen in person, and some are a blend of both.

-Quality mastermind groups will also take the time and effort to strategically match members, so that there’s a good blend of skill sets and experience, and no personality clashes.
+Quality mastermind groups will also take the time and effort to strategically and carefully match members, so that there’s a good blend of skill sets and experience, and no personality clashes.

 When the group has the right mix of like-minded people and an effective structure for collaboration, masterminds can be super powerful engines for business growth.